sudo(8) — Linux manual page

 Environment variables to be set for the command may also be passed

-as options to sudo in the form VAR=value, for example
+as options to sudo, in the form VAR=value, for example

 LD_LIBRARY_PATH=/usr/local/pkg/lib.
 Environment variables may be

 subject to restrictions imposed by the security policy plugin.

-The
+otherwise be forbidden.
 See sudoers(5) for more information.

 COMMAND EXECUTION top

-When sudo executes a command, the security policy specifies the
+When sudo, executes a command, the security policy specifies the

 execution environment for the command.
 Typically, the real and